cmcarey/circd/README.md

 - No support for channel perms (invite/pass)
 - Only single channel per join message supported
-- Very little error handling (badly phrased messages etc)
+- Very little error handling (badly phrased messages etc - most will crash)
 - Does not send ping, only responds